Yacht Club Games

 Many of us have been playing games for more than twenty years.
-There are a lot of games in the rear view mirror for us.
+There are a lot of games in the rearview mirror for us.
 So many, in fact, that we just don’t remember how they actually played.
-We love them so much that we forget how absolutely soul crushing they could be.
+We love them so much that we forget how absolutely soul-crushing they could be.
 Shovel Knight is a rare game that evokes all of those positive memories without constantly slapping its players in the face with archaic game mechanics.

 Shovel Knight was a massively successful project on Kickstarter and it feels like the entire gaming population has been waiting with baited breath for its release.
 That time has come and I am pleased to report that Shovel Knight delivers on all of its promises.

 The most noteworthy feature of Shovel Knight is its 8-bit retro aesthetic.
-It draws inspiration from the pixel art used in classic NES era games like Mega Man, Castlevania, and Ducktales.
+It draws inspiration from the pixel art used in classic NES-era games like Mega Man, Castlevania, and Ducktales.
 The environments are stunning and the monsters are crafted to remind us of the games of our youth.

-The premise of the game is straight forward.
-Players control the great hero Shovel Knight on a quest to defeat the members of The Order of No Quarter and reach the evil Enchantress and rescues his beloved Shield Knight.
+The premise of the game is straightforward.
+Players control the great hero Shovel Knight on a quest to defeat the members of The Order of No Quarter and reach the evil Enchantress and rescue his beloved Shield Knight.
 The Order of No Quarter is a nefarious team of evildoers made up of the likes of Plague Knight, Treasure Knight, Mole Knight, and Propeller Knight (among others).
 Anyone who noticed the familiar naming convention gets bonus points for paying attention!
 The different stages and their boss encounters match up very well with those that we will remember from the Mega Man series.
 Each boss has a specific theme and their stages are masterfully built to match.